 8. Getting a good night's sleep

-Numerous studies have shown that getting less than 5–6 hours of sleep per night is associated with increased incidence of obesity.
-There are several reasons behind this.
+Numerous studies have shown that getting less than 5–6 hours of sleep per night is associated with increased incidence of

 How long someone sleeps also affects the regulation of the appetite-controlling hormones leptin and ghrelin.
 Leptin sends signals of fullness to the brain.